 Spring (April, May), Summer (June, July, August), Fall (September-October) and Winter (December-March).

-You can join at any time, but membership and program fees are divided into seasonal payments (see Fees and Registration).
+You can join at any time, but membership and program fees are divided into annual or seasonal payments (see Fees and Registration).

 AARC is a member-operated, community club, to preserve the above benefits and keep rowing vital in the Ann Arbor area, all members must share in the responsibility for safety and stewardship.
 All members, regardless of level, are expected to remain in good standing by the following: